ArturSpirin/pyPS4Controller/README.md

 on_L3_down
 on_L3_left
 on_L3_right
-on_L3_at_rest  # L3 joystick is at rest after the joystick was moved and let go off on_L3_press  # L3 joystick is clicked.
+on_L3_x_at_rest  # L3 joystick is at rest after the joystick was moved and let go off on x axis on_L3_y_at_rest  # L3 joystick is at rest after the joystick was moved and let go off on y axis on_L3_press  # L3 joystick is clicked.
 This event is only detected when connecting without ds4drv on_L3_release  # L3 joystick is released after the click.
-This event is only detected when connecting without ds4drv on_R3_up on_R3_down on_R3_left on_R3_right on_R3_at_rest  # R3 joystick is at rest after the joystick was moved and let go off on_R3_press  # R3 joystick is clicked.
+This event is only detected when connecting without ds4drv on_R3_up on_R3_down on_R3_left on_R3_right on_R3_x_at_rest  # R3 joystick is at rest after the joystick was moved and let go off on x axis on_R3_y_at_rest  # R3 joystick is at rest after the joystick was moved and let go off on y axis on_R3_press  # R3 joystick is clicked.
 This event is only detected when connecting without ds4drv on_R3_release  # R3 joystick is released after the click.
 This event is only detected when connecting without ds4drv on_options_press